kule/genebean-zabbixagent/README.md

 Determines what version of the Zabbix Agent to install.
 Default: '3.2'
 Allowed values: '3.2', '3.0', or '2.4'
+Default: '4.0'
+Allowed values: '4.0', '3.4', '3.2', '3.0', or '2.4'
 Type: string
+_Note: on Windows hosts this value is ignored;
+ the latest version in chocolatey will be installed on first run_

 ## Usage